Rochester Institute of Technology: Campus

+In 2023, the university opened the Student Hall for Exploration and Development (SHED), the largest project for RIT since the campus moved to Henrietta in 1968.
+The SHED houses 22 classrooms, as well as makerspaces, studios, and performing arts facilities, including the Sklarsky Glassbox Theater.

+In December 2025, RIT opened a 39,000-square-foot Research Building with 19 laboratories supporting work in fields including artificial intelligence, cognitive science, neuroscience, advanced manufacturing, and wet chemistry.

+In April 2026, RIT opened the 50,000-square-foot RIT Performing Arts Center, which includes a refurbished Barton Opus 234 organ and an outdoor amphitheater.
+Along with the SHED, it is one of only two primary non-brick buildings on campus.

+The RIT Performing Arts Center at nightfall.

 Art on campus

 The RIT Art Collection, part of the RIT Archive Collections at RIT Libraries, comprises thousands of works, including hundreds by RIT faculty, students, and alumni.
 The collection grows every year through the Purchase Prize Program, which enables the university to purchase select art works from students in the School of Art and Design, the School for American Crafts, and the School of Photographic Arts and Sciences.

 Many pieces from the collection are on public display around campus, including: